ThinkbotsAreFree/Birdy/README.md

 The *die* command `~` allows a peer to delete itself.

 The argument of the *die* command is the "testament" of the peer: it is a message that will be emitted just before the peer is deleted.

-### Comments

-Comments can be placed anywhere between double quotes `"..."`.
-Comments are ignored by the VM.

 ## Commands and functions detailed